sedos-project/organization/docs/visitor/model/gui.md

 **Look at Artifacts:**

 - Click here to find the corresponding data
+- The artifacts are a collection of processes; groupings were uploaded here, in which the individual processes are integrated
 - A list of all artifacts sorted by sector appears on the left-hand side: click on the desired artifact to view its details

 **Aggregation Graph:**